Charles Schwab Intelligent Portfolios Charles Schwab rating

 Does Charles Schwab Offer a Robo-Advisor?

-In addition to a wide range of self-directed trading tools for brokerage accounts, Schwab also offers robo accounts.
-These accounts are a good choice for people who want professionals to handle all trading decisions for them.
+Besides a myriad of self-directed trading resources for brokerage accounts, Schwab also offers robo accounts.
+These are, of course, a reasonable way to invest for people who would rather let the professionals make all trading decisions for them.

 Charles Schwab Intelligent Portfolios Overview

-Schwab’s automated investing service is called Intelligent Portfolios®.
-This is an investment-advisory program.
-Instead of having a person manage investments, the service uses a computer program to make all trading decisions.
-Robo customers answer an online questionnaire, and the software uses those answers to choose investments.
-The investments are limited to a group of exchange-traded funds (ETFs).
+Schwab calls its automated-trading service Intelligent Portfolios®.
+It is an investment-advisory program.
+Instead of human investment management, as is the traditional setup, the service uses a software program to make all trading decisions.
+Robo customers answer questions to an online questionnaire, and the software uses the answers to make investment decisions.
+These decisions are limited to a small selection of exchange-traded funds (ETFs).

-If you give more conservative answers, your account will have more bond ETFs and fewer stock funds.
-If your answers show a higher risk tolerance, the account will have more stock ETFs.
-A part of every robo account is kept as a cash position with Schwab Bank.
+More conservative answers on the questionnaire will lead to more bond ETFs and fewer stock funds.
+The opposite is true for answers that suggest a higher risk tolerance.
+A portion of a robo account’s balance is kept as a cash position with Schwab Bank.

 Schwab Robo Fees